Stetsed/School_RSA_Project/README.md

 Thanks to Travist for his awesome JSEncrypt Library: https://github.com/travist/jsencrypt

-And ofcourse thanks to the people on stackoverflow.
+And ofcourse thanks to the internet